What is the 'Real' Story Behind the History of Patrón Tequila and its Origen?

 An expert from Ian Williams' "Tequila: a Global History"

 So I am browsing "Tequila: a Global History" last night and there is that recycled story that many writers have used on the history of Patrón tequila.
 Think the same story is recycled in Ilana Edelstein's "The Patrón Way".
-But then we come across documents detailing the original sale of the the Patrón marca trademark from Licorera de Jalisco, S.A. to St. Maarten Spirits Ltd. sometime in the 90s for $50, 000.00 USD.
+But then we came across documents detailing the original sale of the the Patrón marca trademark from Licorera de Jalisco, S.A. to St. Maarten Spirits Ltd. sometime in the 90s for U$D 50,000.00.
 Which got us thinking, "what is the real story?"
 Because most of the 'stories', innuendos and rumours just don't seem to add up.
 How many other distilleries was tequila being sourced from to eventually be bottled as Patrón tequila?
 Where exactly does Bacardi's investment fit in Patron's chronology?
 What is up with the bottle design trademark infringement dispute with Casa Noble tequila?
 Too many questions, not enough time.
 Of course, we are only curious from a historical viewpoint.
 In no way is this post an attempt to disparage Patrón tequila.

 Like we stated, this brand has some historical value in the introduction of 'traditional' 100% agave tequila to the people.
 In fact, their distillery(s) is still on our 'please, we would really like to visit' list In the meantime we may have to revisit a bottle of Patrón blanco, crossing-fingers.